TanzirR/langchain_qa_chatbot/README.md

 * **PDF Processing**: Automatically loads and processes text from any PDF file passed as a command-line argument.
 * **Vector Store**: Creates a searchable vector index of the PDF's content using FAISS for efficient information retrieval.
 * **Conversational Memory**: Remembers the chat history to understand context and answer follow-up questions.
-* **Source Citation**: Identifies and displays the exact page numbers from the PDF that were used to generate an answer.
 * **Modern LangChain**: Built using the latest LangChain Expression Language (LCEL) for robust and efficient chain construction.

 ---